vohvelikissa/vohvelikissa.github.io/README.md

 tasks on my plate too and I get to spend time with my family too :)

 #### Midway

+This week has been slightly slower than what I expected for it to be because alot of the time that I could have spent working was instead spent gathering new information for me to process further into actionable goals.
+Me having to help some of my family during the weekend is also a factor that goes into this and should not be considered a negative because it is a great benefit to have a family that is well and healthy.

 #### Ending